SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 I also like to watch the bonfires that beach goers often set up at night.
 Being that it is on the ocean, it is often foggy and can get quite cool so plan ahead.

-This path is about 3.5 miles long and takes you from Ocean Beach to the classic Cliff House (or the other way around depending on how you walk it).
+This path is about 3.5 miles long and takes you from Ocean Beach to the now closed Cliff House (or the other way around depending on how you walk it).
 As you walk along it, you will see the remnants of the massive Sutro Baths which burned down long ago.

 The views are spectacular and there are lots of trees, shrubs, and birds all around you.
 Great Highway and Noriega Street